Canaan-Creative/MM/README.md

 1. $ make -C firmware/toolchain # Install the lm32-rtems-4.11- toolchain under /opt
 2. $ make -C firmware           # Generate the final bitstream file .bit/.mcs under firmware/
+3. $ make -C firmware load      # Load the config bit file to FPAG by using Xilix Platform cable

 LICENSE
 =======

 This is free and unencumbered public domain software.
 For more information, see http://unlicense.org/ or the accompanying UNLICENSE file.